ToyotaCRDL/mahos/docs_src/overview.rst

 What is this?
 -------------

-MAHOS is a library to create distributed measurement control system.
+MAHOS is a library to create distributed measurement automation systems.
-Researchers have to setup automated measurement system involving many instruments and computers, which sometimes becomes quite time-consuming, painful experience.
+The experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science & engineering, or related areas.
-This library tries to help ease these struggles by providing extensible framework.
+This library tries to help ease these processes by providing simple framework.
-The distributed architecture is adopted to achieve debuggable, testable system.
+The distributed architecture is adopted to help writing debuggable, testable, and maintainable programs.

 Nodes and clients
 ^^^^^^^^^^^^^^^^^

-By `distributed architecture`, we mean that the system consists of multiple programs (processes) communicating each other.
+By `distributed system`, we mean that the system consists of multiple programs (processes) communicating each other.
 We call these programs :term:`nodes <node>`.
 A node usually provides some services for other nodes.
 The :term:`node client` provides the standard way to access node's functions.